exkcd/spring-2025/README.md

 The folder organization could be better, but it's laid out as follows:

-`slides` will hold most of the instructor notes that are either posted on Canvas or lectured on during class.
+`class` will hold most of the instructor notes that are either posted on Canvas or lectured on during class.

-`lec` contains all of my written notes I've taken during lecture times.
+`notes` contains all of my written notes I've taken during lecture times.

 `rec` holds all recitation materials.

 `extra` is a special folder located in the `ppl` folder which contains further readings which are Jupyter Notebooks from past years.

 `hw` is another special folder located in the `ppl` folder which contains all homework assignments done in the class throughout the semester.

+`review` contains all exam review materials.